Ibrahim-Aldereni/city-explorer/README.md

 - 13/6/2021 (2:00pm - 4:00pm) - Application now can connect to LocationIQ an by enter the name of a location the user can see latitude and longitude and static map of that location.

+- 14/6/2021 (4:00pm - 5:00pm) - Application now can connect to my API (city expolerer API) an by enter the name of a location the user can see info of that location.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->